JuliaData/DataFrames.jl/getting_started.md

 	by(iris, "Species", :(N = nrow(_DF)))

-If none of these ways of working with individual groups of data appeal to you, you can also use the `groupby` function to produce an iterable set of `DataFrame`'s that you can step though one-by-one:
+If none of these ways of working with individual groups of data appeal to you, you can also use the `groupby` function to produce an iterable set of `DataFrame` that you can step though one-by-one:

 	for df in groupby(iris, "Species")
 		println({unique(df["Species"]),